Oracle E-Business Suite Financials Development has released the following August 2014 Recommended Patch Collections (RPCs):

-Jon's cheeky weekly review of which enterprise software articles hit (or didn’t) on diginomica & beyond - for week ending July 27, 2014.
+Jon's cheeky weekly review of which enterprise software articles hit (or didn’t) on diginomica & beyond - for the week ending September 1, 2014.

 Click on the link for the full text/media - @jonerp

 When using the one time address functionality in iProcurement, the 'One Time Address' should become an attachment on the requisition line and then transfer to the Purchase Order Shipment; however, the requisition line attachment is being attached to the purchase order line.